ZavierHenry/SRTV/README.md

 #### Full Text

-By default, SRTV will only render the text of a tweet.
+By default, SRTV will only render the text, media alt text and image attribution of a tweet.
 However, by specifying "full" after "render", the bot will render the following as one text:

 - Name
 - Screen Name